SEJ AWARDS CELEBRATION RETURNS TO SEJ2026

 The SEJ Awards are the world's largest and most comprehensive environmental journalism competition.
 This year, judges and subject-matter experts from the field, including volunteer independent journalists and academics read, listened to and reviewed 392 entries across 10 categories.

-On Friday, April 17 at the SEJ2026 Awards luncheon, we’ll announce the winner of the Nina Mason Pulliam Award and its $10,000 grand prize.
 This award is made possible by the generous support of the Nina Mason Pulliam Charitable Trust.

 Congratulations to the winners of SEJ’s 24th Annual Awards for Reporting on the Environment!